Skip to Content

 Ingredients

-• 2 oz sun-dried tomatoes, about 10 from an oil packed jar, finely chopped
+• 2 ounces sun-dried tomatoes packed in oil, finely chopped

 Method

-1. In a small bowl mix together the cream cheese, tomato paste, 1/4 teaspoon salt, 1 pinch garlic powder and 1 pinch onion powder until smooth.
+1. In a small bowl, mix together the cream cheese, tomato paste, ¼ teaspoon of the salt, half the garlic powder, and half the onion powder until smooth.

-2. Spread the tomato cream cheese onto the center of the tortillas, dividing evenly.
+2. Spread the cream cheese mixture onto the center of each tortilla, dividing evenly.

-3. In a medium bowl whisk the egg whites together with remaining 1 teaspoon salt, 1 pinch garlic powder and 1 pinch onion power until smooth.
+3. In a medium bowl, whisk the egg whites with the remaining 1 teaspoon of salt and the remaining garlic powder and onion power until incorporated.

-4. Spray a medium non-stick skillet, with cooking spray and set it over medium heat.
-When the skillet is hot, add the spinach and cook until wilted, about 5 minutes.
-Divide the spinach evenly between the tortillas, placing it on top of the cream cheese, along with the feta and sun-dried tomatoes.
+4. Spray a medium non-stick skillet with cooking spray and heat over medium heat.
+Once the skillet is hot, add the spinach and cook until wilted, about 5 minutes.
+Evenly divide the spinach between the tortillas, placing it over the cream cheese mixture.
+Top the spinach with the feta and sun-dried tomatoes.

-5. Spray the skillet again with cooking spray and cook the egg whites, gently pushing them around the pan until mostly firm, about 5 minutes.
-Divide the eggs between the tortillas.
+5. Spray the skillet again with cooking spray, then add the egg white mixture.
+Cook, gently pushing them with a rubber spatula around the pan until opaque and mostly set, about 5 minutes.
+Divide the scrambled egg whites between the tortillas.

 Nutrition Info